marwasha/smartThermostat/README.md

 # MyProject

-A Particle project named MyProject
+A Particle project named smartThermostat

 ## Welcome to your project!